xerolinux/XeroWiki/docs/distro.md

 We have also had no choice but to disable the **Swap+/-Hibernate** options due to an ongoing issue with latest version of **Calamares**.
 Will be re-added at some point in the future.
 Until then you can still use **Swap File** only if you have *8GB* or less RAM otherwise it would be a waste of space.

+### Complications

+If you encounter any issues or have questions directly related to the installation, feel free to reach out to me on **Fosstodon** or **Discord**.
+All relevant links are provided in the footer, and I'll do my best to assist you.

+However, if your questions are related to your specific hardware, I may not have the answers you're looking for, as my knowledge is limited to what works on my own systems.
+For hardware-specific queries, your best resources are the [**ArchWiki**](https://wiki.archlinux.org){:target="_blank"}, or our custom **ChatGPT A.I.** available on **Discord**.

 That's it, there ain't much to it.
 Launch our toolkit from the dock, update system first, and have fun shaping the distro to your liking...